6.8 Buttercup squash

 Cost of tariffs

-Tariffs on buttercup squash have dropped significantly from $2.1 million on $58.6 million of value in 2018 to $0.022 million on $52.9 million in 2022.
+Tariffs on buttercup squash cost the industry $3,238 on $55.1 million in 2024, down from $22,193 in 2022.
 The tariff into South Korea during the months of December to May has reduced to zero under the New Zealand-Korea FTA, while any product supplied outside this seasonal window incurs a 27% tariff.
-The CPTPP entering into force has removed the tariff into Japan and has neutralised a previous advantage on Mexican squash which enjoyed a reduced tariff in an FTA between Mexico and Japan.
+The CPTPP entering into force has removed the tariff into Japan and has neutralised a previous advantage on Mexican squash which enjoyed a reduced tariff in a FTA between Mexico and Japan.
+With the New Zealand-EU FTA entering into force the 12.8% tariff imposed on buttercup squash has been eliminated.

-The estimated cost of tariffs in 2022 equates to an average of $854 for each of the 26 buttercup squash growers.
-This represents a significant reduction from an average $84,095 per grower in 2018, and $4,485 in 2020, due to tariffs phasing out in New Zealand’s main buttercup squash markets.
+The estimated cost of tariffs in 2024 equates to an average of $180 for each of the 18 buttercup squash growers.
+This represents a significant reduction from an average $84,095 per grower in 2018, and $4,485 in 2020, due to the complete phase out of tariffs in New Zealand’s main buttercup squash markets.

 Country |